 Sonia and Conrad have three adult children: Nathan, Olivia and Nyasha.
-Nathan is currently working as a Special Needs Assistant in an East London primary school.
-Olivia has just completed a Masters in Comics at Dundee University.
-Nyasha will be completing her Modern Languages degree course at Birmingham University having had her year abroad in France and Japan.
+Nathan is currently working as a Cover Supervisor in an East London primary school.
+Olivia is completing a doctorate in Comics Studies at Dundee University.
+Nyasha is a Modern Language teacher in a Birmingham Academy.

 Conrad is presently stationed in the Hants Surrey Borders Circuit as well as serving as one of the Assistant Chairs of the South-East District.

-Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham and Cookham Rise Churches.
+Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham, Cookham Rise and Woodlands Park Churches.